DanielStutzbach/blist/doc/sortedset.rst

    a comparison key from each set element: ``key=str.lower``.
 The default value is ``None`` (compare the elements directly).
-The *key* function must always return the same key for an item or the results are unpredicable.
+The *key* function must always return the same key for an item or the results are unpredictable.

    Unlike a :class:`set`, a :class:`sortedset` does not require items to be hashable.

    .. method:: x in S

-      Returns True if and only if x is an element in the set.
+      Returns True if and only if *x* is an element in the set.

       Requires |theta(log**2 n)| total operations or |theta(log n)|
       comparisons.